ionutbalosin/ecommerce-app/README.md

 ### Services overview via UI

-Open a browser and navigate to http://localhost:26060 to access the Traefik UI (it shows endpoints, routes, services, etc.).
+Open a browser and navigate to http://localhost:26060 to access the **Traefik UI** (it shows endpoints, routes, services, etc.).

-Open a browser and navigate to http://localhost:19000 to access the Kafdrop UI (it shows topics, partitions, consumers, messages, etc.).
+Open a browser and navigate to http://localhost:19000 to access the **Kafdrop UI** (it shows topics, partitions, consumers, messages, etc.).

-Open a browser and navigate to http://localhost:18080 to access the Debezium UI (it shows the PostgreSQL connector).
+Open a browser and navigate to http://localhost:18080 to access the **Debezium UI** (it shows the PostgreSQL connector).

-**Note:** these ports are configured in Docker compose YAML files.
+Open a browser and navigate to http://localhost:55080/graphiql?path=/graphql to access the **GraphiQL** in-browser tool for writing, validating, and testing GraphQL `account-service` queries.

 ### Local tests with Postman